owl-language/Owl/README.md

 Owl is an interpreted, dynamically typed, procedural language.
 It features pascal-like syntax, with C-style scope rules.
 Variables and procedures are declare before used.
-Variable types are assigned implicitly and can change through assignment over time.
+Variable types are assigned implicitly and can change through assignment.

 Owl's Mascot, (\\^(OvO)^/), is named Flaco, in dedication to the memory of Flaco the Owl who came to fame for escaping his enclosure in the central park zoo after years of captivity.